kzerbe/fader-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.
 Screen layout is done with Twitter Bootstrap 4.

+## NEW Branch "reactive"
+Besides the "main" branch a new branch "reactive" is using observable streams to build and stream fader data (avoiding legacy JS code).

 ## Demo installation

 An installed release of the app is accessible at https://fader-test.zerbe.cloud/